Do you want to look “kawaii” when wearing headphones? Take a look at the cutest headphones in 2022.

 Weight-wise, the lighter, the better.
 Around 8.8 ounces is a perfect weight.
 Lightweight headphones aren’t necessarily the cheapest made.
 Also, by keeping the weight down, you won’t feel them pressing on your head as much.

-As for the adjustability, look for headphones with rotatable earcups in all directions, big enough headband extension for larger heads, and the possibility of replacing earpads when they become stiff.
+As for the adjustability, look for headphones with rotatable earcups in all directions, a big enough headband extension for larger heads, and the possibility of replacing earpads when they become stiff.

-Finally, you also have to consider size, especially if you’re looking to get cat ear headphones for your kid.
+Finally, you also have to consider size, especially if you’re looking to get headphones for your kid.
 In that case, make sure to search for smaller ones.
 Bigger cans are likely to slide right off their heads.

-Sound Quality
+Sound quality

 It’s worth pointing out that great audio performance isn’t the main focus of cat ear headphones.
 Meaning they aren’t going to please the audiophile in you.